DestroyedClone/RiskyClassicItems/THUNDERSTORE RELEASE/README.md

 		- Major visual overhaul for everything.
 		- Updated default AI blacklist settings.
 	- Items
+		- Added Fire Shield.
 		- Bitter Root
 			- Reworked version is now enabled by default.
-			- Classic Version: Increased HP from 7% to 8% to match RoR1.
+			- Classic Version: Increased HP from 7% to 8%
 		- The Toxin
-			- Increased tickrate from 4-8 -> 8-12
+			- Increased tickrate from 4-8 -> 10
 			- Doubled radius, and added a minimum search radius to the contact check.
 		- Tough Times
 			- Increased armor from 14 (+7) -> 14 (+14)